Lead paint: Toxicity

 Lead paint is hazardous.
 It can cause nervous system damage, stunted growth, kidney damage, and delayed development.
 It is associated with high violent crime rates.
 It is dangerous to children because it tastes sweet, therefore encouraging children to put lead chips and toys with lead dust in their mouths.
 Lead paint can cause reproductive problems, including a decrease in sperm concentration in men.
 Lead is also considered a likely carcinogen.
 High levels of exposure can be lethal.
+Several methods exist to test for the presence of lead in paint, including analysis in a laboratory and various at-home tests, with varying efficacies.
+Spot test kits for lead are sold to consumers, but were found by one study to have high error rates.

 Regulation

+As of 30 December 2021, these are the places with confirmed lead paint laws according to the WHO Global Health Observatory Database:

 Canada

 In Canada, regulations were first enacted under the Hazardous Products Act in 1976 that limited lead content of paints and other liquid coatings on furniture, household products, children's products, and exterior and interior surfaces of any building frequented by children to 0.5% by weight.
 New regulations on surface coating materials, which came into force in 2005, further limit lead to its background level for both interior and exterior paints sold to consumers.
 Canadian paint manufacturers have been conforming to this background level in their interior and exterior consumer paints since 1991.
 Nevertheless, a Canadian company, Dominion Colour Corporation, is "the largest manufacturer of lead-based paint pigments in the world" and has faced public criticism for obtaining permission from the European Chemicals Agency to continue to export lead chromate paints from its Dutch subsidiary to countries where its uses are not tightly regulated.